Strong Numerical Methods of Orders 2.0, 2.5, and 3.0 for Ito Stochastic Differential Equations Based on the Unified Stochastic Taylor Expansions and Multiple Fourier-Legendre Series

-{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the construction of explicit one-step numerical methods with the strong orders of convergence 2.0, 2,5, and 3.0 for Ito stochastic differential equations with multidimensional non-additive noise.
-We consider the numerical methods, based on the unified Taylor--Ito and Taylor--Stratonovich expansions.
-For numerical modeling of iterated Ito and Stratonovich stochastic integrals of multiplicities 1 to 6 we appling the method of multiple Fourier--Legendre series, converging in the mean-square sense in the space $L_2([t, T]^k),$\ $k=1,\ldots,6$.
+{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the construction of explicit one-step strong numerical methods with the orders of convergence 2.0, 2,5, and 3.0 for Ito stochastic differential equations with multidimensional non-commutative noise.
+We consider the numerical methods based on the unified Taylor--Ito and Taylor--Stratonovich expansions.
+For numerical modeling of iterated Ito and Stratonovich stochastic integrals of multiplicities 1 to 6 we apply the method of multiple Fourier--Legendre series converging in the sense of norm in Hilbert space $L_2([t, T]^k),$\ $k=1,\ldots,6$.
 The article is addressed to engineers who use numerical modeling in stochastic control and for solving the non-linear filtering problem.
-The article can be interesting for the mathematicians who working in the field of high-order strong numerical methods for Ito stochastic differential equations.
+The article can be interesting for mathematicians who working in the field of high-order strong numerical methods for Ito stochastic differential equations.

 \end{quote} }